otothea/node-twitchcmd/README.md

 Map commands to your bot using the `commands` option in your config.js.
 Commands can map to a string or a function and are prefixed with a `!` in twitch chat.

-##### If mapped to a string, your bot will respond to the command with that string as a message
+##### If mapped to a string, your bot will respond to the command in chat with that string as a message

 ```
 {